-- 1. Common-law partners have all of the rights to family real property that married spouses or civil union spouses have. - 2.
-The rules for dealing with family real property (immovables) on First Nation land should otherwise be similar to those under the Civil Code of Ouebec and the Code of Civil Procedure. - 3.
+- 1. Common-law partners must make a contract to have any of the rights to family real property that married spouses or civil union spouses have.
+Common-law partners with contracts will be treated the same as married spouses. - 2.
+The rules for dealing with family real property (immovables) on First Nation land should otherwise be similar to those under the Civil Code of Quebec and the Code of Civil Procedure. - 3.
 When spouses or common-law partners separate or divorce, taking care of the best interests and welfare of children is most important. - 4.
 Members only hold CPs or other formal ways of holding real property on the reserve. - 5.
 Disputes between spouses or common-law partners should be resolved amicably through an alternative dispute process, like mediation. - 6.
 If spouses or common-law partners cannot resolve their disputes, the Québec court should do so and decide how to apply this Law to their family real property.